simonsobs-uk/data-centre/docs/maintainer/installing.md

 : documentation of the SO:UK Data Centre with a focus on software deployment.

-`src/souk_data_centre/`
+`src/souk/`
-: a Python library under the namespace of `souk_data_centre`, intended to be convenient utilities to assist interacting and using the SO:UK Data Centre resource.
+: a Python library under the namespace of `souk`, intended to be convenient utilities to assist interacting and using the SO:UK Data Centre resource.
 It is currently empty but is required to be installed in order for the documentation to be built successfully (because API doc is built automatically).

 ## Installing the environment